Judy Schwank: 2011 special election

 On December 27, 2010, longtime Democratic State Senator Michael O'Pake died from complications following heart surgery.
 A special election was announced to fill the remaining two years in O'Pake's four-year term.
 On January 22, 2011, Schwank was nominated by the Berks County Democratic Committee and subsequently approved by the state committee.

 Her Republican opponent was Larry Medaglia, the Berks County register of wills.
-On March 15, Schwank soundly defeated Medaglia by a margin of 58%-42%.
+On March 15, Schwank defeated Medaglia by a margin of 58%-42%.
 She received 20,124 votes to Medaglia's 14,794.